Smart Ways to Splurge on Your Home With Tax Refund Money

-Tax Day (April 18 this year) is fast approaching and millions of Americans will have filed their income tax information with the Internal Revenue Service by the deadline.
+Tax Day was April 17 this year and millions of Americans will have filed their income tax information with the Internal Revenue Service by the deadline.
 As the old saying goes, the only things in life that are certain are death and taxes.

 As frustrating as all those forms might be, there might be an upside to the madness.
 According to information from the IRS, over 80 percent of those who file their taxes get a refund and the average refund amount is $3,120.
 Of course, every situation is different but there’s a good chance you may be receiving some money from Uncle Sam in the coming months.
 That’s always a good thing.

 If you’re fortunate enough to receive a tax refund check, there are many ways to put the money to good use.
 Saving is always a good idea.
 So is paying off debt.
 Many people though choose to invest in what is likely the most expensive thing they own: their home.

 Some projects will improve the look and functionality of your house, but only a few will likely increase its value —meaning when you go to sell, you can list it for a higher amount because you put money into specific projects.

 Return on investment is very important, especially for young homeowners who will likely be looking to sell in the near future.
 To get the expert scoop, I chatted with Svenja Gudell, chief economist at Zillow, about the biggest value-adding projects refund-rich homeowners should consider.